George Williams (footballer, born 1879)

-George Owen Williams (September 1879 – 27 July 1916) was an English semi-professional footballer who played in the Football League for West Bromwich Albion as a half back.
+George Owen Williams (September 1879 – 27 July 1916) was a Welsh semi-professional footballer who played in the Football League for West Bromwich Albion as a half back.
 He was capped by Wales at international level.

 Personal life

 Williams served as a rifleman in the King's Royal Rifle Corps during the First World War and was killed during the Battle of the Somme on 27 July 1916.
 He is commemorated on the Thiepval Memorial.